ugmurthy/nodeJS/README.md

 `data.js` implements all basic routines to `create, read, write, update, delete and list` files

 ###### menu
 The menu items were created using `menugen.js` which create all menu items.
-The menu items were generated using
-##### API
-##### menu.json

-menu.json was generated using www.json-generator.com with the following template
+The menu items were generated using [www.json-generator.com](http://www.json-generator.com/) with the following template
 ```
 [
   '{{repeat(30)}}',